vincent-paing/cv/index.md

 Android Development, Software Architecture, Testing, Making Quality products

 ## Biography

 Been an active member in Android community for over 7 years, where 6 years was spent working at one of the largest software agency in Android.
-I've dabbled in all form of products from a simple textbook apps to advanced apps such as real time cinema booking systems.
-Started from and internship, and rose to lead the whole mobile development team, I have a belief that a long term investment will pay off in the end.
+I have dabbled in all form of products from a simple textbook apps to advanced apps such as real time cinema booking systems.
+Started from an internship, and rose to lead the whole mobile development team, I have a belief that a long term investment will pay off in the end.

 On the development side, currently developing Android and iOS Apps, as well as managing the Gitlab CI/CD pipelines.

 On the management side, handling research and development of new technology stack, such as new Jetpack libraries, navigation architecture.. etc, analyzing technical difficulties and coming up with long-lasting solutions, mentoring and code reviews of my peers.

 Aside from my professional career, I also believe in contributing and giving back to the community.
-I run a [personal blog](https://medium.com/@aungkyawpaing), where I reguarly shares technical knowlege as well as my opinions on software devleopment, and [particpate as a speaker](https://speakerdeck.com/vincentpaing_) in local community events as well as global ones, such as Droidcon Phillipines, DroidYangon, Google DevFest, Developer Conference Myanmar, Barcamp Yangon and many more.
+I run a [personal blog](https://medium.com/@aungkyawpaing), where I reguarly share technical knowlege as well as opinions on software devleopment, and [particpate as a speaker](https://speakerdeck.com/vincentpaing_) in local community events as well as global ones, such as Droidcon Phillipines, DroidYangon, Google DevFest, Developer Conference Myanmar, Barcamp Yangon and many more.
 Me and a friend of mine are also working on hosting the first ever Burmese Tech Podcast, [Techshaw](https://anchor.fm/techshaw), where we share knowledge about everything related to technology.
 Last, but not least, I also release tutorials at my [Youtube channel](https://www.youtube.com/c/AungKyawPaing) in Burmese language for local developers to learn about Android Development.

 ## Skill